Zohrab Mnatsakanyan: Career

 In 2015, he led the negotiations for the adoption of a UN General Assembly Resolution, initiated by Armenia, to proclaim 9 December as the United Nations International Day of Commemoration and Dignity of the Victims of the Crime of Genocide and of the Prevention of this Crime.
 During his tenure both in Geneva and in New York he had been actively engaged and on many occasions directly led the UN prevention agenda against atrocity crimes, including the initiation and negotiations leading to unanimous adoption of UN Human Rights Commission and Council respective resolution on the prevention of genocide in 2005 and 2008.

 In 2016, he was President of the Executive Board of the UNDP, UNFPA and UNOPS.
 At the 71st session of the UN General Assembly he served as one of the Vice Presidents on behalf of Armenia.

-During his career, especially while working within the United Nations, he developed notable experience, knowledge and understanding of various regional issues and processes in many parts of the world.
-He is also closely familiar with and has adequate experience in working within regional processes in Eurasia.

 During Armenia’s Presidency of the Organisation Internationale de la Francophonie, as Chair of the Committee of Ministers and on behalf of the Presidency he facilitated and mediated complex multilateral negotiations for the election of the new Secretary General of the Organization during the Yerevan Summit in October 2018.

 Throughout his career, he had been directly and indirectly engaged in the peaceful resolution of the Nagorno-Karabakh conflict.
 The direct and most active phase in this engagement was during his tenure as Minister of Foreign Affairs of Armenia.

 He appeared on major international news networks, including CNN with Christian Amanpour, BBC World News, BBC World Service, BBC HardTalk with Stephen Sackur, France24, Al Jazeera, Deutsche Welle Conflict Zone with Sarah Kelly, etc.

 During his career he consistently paid considerable attention to promoting dialogue and peace among nations through culture.
 In this endeavour he is strongly supported by his wife.
 Most memorable amongst multiple events in various parts of the world were the “Cultural Adventure”, a music concert of Armenian traditional chamber music in fusion with Armenian jazz, held at Alice Tully Hall of the Lincoln Centre in New York in 2017, and “Illuminations from Armenia”, an exhibition of illustrated ancient and medieval Armenian manuscripts at the Foundation Martin Bodmer Museum in Geneva in 2007.

 On 12 May 2018, he was appointed Foreign Minister of Armenia by a decree of the Armenian President Armen Sarkissian.

 On 16 November 2020, during the political crisis caused by the 2020 Nagorno-Karabakh ceasefire agreement, he resigned from his post, due to disagreements with PM Nikol Pashinyan.